otto-de/api-guidelines/api-guidelines/async/format/cloudevents/rules/must-use-binary-content-mode.md

 ---
-type: MUST
 id: R200012
 ---

-# use `binary` content mode if supported by chosen protocol
+# MUST use `binary` content mode if supported by chosen protocol

 Depending on the protocol.
 CloudEvents can be encoded _on the wire_ in [two content modes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#message).